MLOps-essi-upc/TAED2-clothing-reviews/modelcard.md

 These preprocessing steps are crucial to ensure that input data is in the correct format for the model's input requirements.
 Users who plan to use the model should consider these preprocessing steps when preparing their data.

-For more technical details about the preprocessing code and its implementation, please refer to the [Technical Specifications](#technical-specifications) section.

 #### Training Hyperparameters